taborlab/FlowCal/doc/python_tutorial/excel_ui.rst

 Processing samples with the Excel UI
 ------------------------------------

-For this tutorial, we will analyze all the data in the ``examples/FCFiles`` folder using the input Excel file, ``examples.experiment.xlsx``.
-This is the same file described in the :doc:`Excel UI tutorial </excel_ui/format>.
+For this tutorial, we will analyze all the data in the ``examples/FCFiles`` folder using the input Excel file, ``examples/experiment.xlsx``.
+This is the same file described in the :doc:`Excel UI documentation </excel_ui/index>.

 First, load the necessary tables from this file.